Off-Campus Studies can help BBMB students…

 How does a semester or year of OCS help students in BBMB prepare for graduate school or various career opportunities?

 - Provides broader opportunities for fulfilling distribution requirements

 - Aids in foreign language acquisition and intercultural competence

 - Broadens the student’s knowledge of scientific questions and the breadth of investigators addressing those problems

 - Could bring greater awareness of global health issues

 - Can provide insights into alternative healthcare systems

 BBMB is a highly structured major with many requirements.
 For study abroad, the following courses must be completed by the Fall semester of the Junior year.
-Note that Physics 155 is offered only in Spring, Physics 156 only in Fall.
-Therefore students who wish to go abroad in the Fall semester of Junior year must start introductory Physics in spring of their freshman year, or take it over the summer at another institution.

 The following courses must be completed by the end of the second year: